apache/predictionio/docs/manual/resources/systems.md

 ---
 layout: docs
 title: Systems
 ---

 # System Overview and Dependencies

-During  the [installation](../start/), you have installled the following programs:
+During the [installation](../install/), you have installed the following
+software:

 * Apache Hadoop 2.4.0 (required only if YARN and HDFS are needed)
 * Apache HBase 0.98.6
 * Apache Spark 1.1.0 for Hadoop 2.4
 * Elasticsearch 1.3.0

 This section explains how they are used in PredictionIO.

 |